rohit-lunavara/CKY-Parser/README.md

 * Retrieved the parse tree from the backpointers

 ## Evaluation
-* Obtain set of spans in each tree including nonterminals
+* Obtained set of spans in each tree including nonterminals
-* Compute precision, recall and F-score between predicted tree and target tree
+* Computed precision, recall and F-score between predicted tree and target tree
-* Report coverage, average F-score for parsed sentences and all sentences
+* Reported coverage, average F-score for parsed sentences and all sentences